Art and Design Student Interim Review: Monday, April 27th – Tuesday, April 28th, 2020

 While keeping in mind that students are at the mid-point of their curriculum cycle and have more to learn at this stage, the faculty will review your work according to high standards—the standards for a graduating senior creating his or her portfolio for the BFA.
 The categories on the Evaluation Form include: conceptual development, formal development, technical proficiency, verbal presentation, and overall body of work.

 Please note that the Evaluation Form is not shared with the registrar’s office.
 The first part of the evaluation form is for the department’s internal assessment only and is kept confidential.
 Students will receive constructive feedback and suggestions in the form of written comments after the review, which will capture and reinforce some the discussion between students and faculty.

 Because the faculty fully recognizes that most students are still developing skills and concepts at this interim stage, our goal is to offer constructive advice in order for students to achieve their highest potential and take advantage of the opportunities that Cal Poly has to offer.
-In fact, the evaluation form is the same used for Senior Portfolio Production (Art 462/468), when both faculty and alumni in the student’s respective concentration have the opportunity to review students’ work.
+In fact, the evaluation form is the same used for ART 463: Senior Portfolio Project, when both faculty and alumni in the student’s respective concentration have the opportunity to review students’ work.
 In this way, we can track student progress throughout their lower and upper division curriculum, with the aim of realizing the Program Learning Objectives for the BFA by graduation.

 Preparation, Guidelines, and Materials

 Preparation for the Interim Review is introduced in ART 260: Art Critique, Discourse, and Practice, with the students being mindful of the assessment categories on the Evaluation Form.
 Specific guidelines and materials to bring to the review depend on your concentration: